Special hints for international students

 If from another culture, you need to know

-and to avoid behaviours that easily irritate people in Canada
+and to avoid behaviours that easily irritate or make people uneasy in Canada

 and the States.